lang-ai/handbook/how-we-work.md

 ### Weekly

-Each Monday, everyone from the product and data science teams write in shared documents their intentions for the starting week.
+#### All-hands meeting

+Each Monday, everyone joins an all-hands meeting where each team shares the objectives for their week.
+We also briefly talk about new hires, clients, and product updates.
+The sales team also gives an update about the most interesting clients meeting from the previous and the next week.
+All the information along with the monthly objectives are centralized in a shared document.

+The main objective is to keep the team aligned around the goals, as well as to maintain transparency on how the company is doing.

+#### Team-specific meeting
-The Product team gathers in a 20-min video call to discuss on the blockers and progress for the monthly objectives, while the Data Science join a 45-min video call focused on the ongoing tasks.

-Sales team meets on Friday to discuss the status of opportunities and challenges found.
+The Product team gathers in a 20-min video call to discuss on the blockers and progress for the monthly objectives, while the Data Science team gathers a 45-min video call focused on the ongoing tasks.
+The Sales team meets on Friday to discuss the status of opportunities and challenges found.

-### Monthly

-The last week of each month, each team lead shares the monthly objectives.
-They also share updates on how the previous iteration went, as well as insights and the milestones we have reached.

-Once all the information is set, our CEO Jorge hosts a 30-min All Hands meeting where he shares key updates.
-We also share product and revenue updates and then pass to a Q&A time.

-The objective of the monthly meeting is to keep the team aligned around the goals, as well as to maintain transparency on how the company is doing.

 ## Health Monitor